-January 31, 2017 – this date marked the end of the three-year grace period from the date the final rules were published.
-Therefore American plant managers who have not brought their boilers to compliance standards may face penalties.
+January 31, 2017 marked the end of the three-year grace period from the date the final rules were published.
+Therefore, American plant managers who have not brought their boilers to compliance standards may face penalties.
 If you’re one of those managers, then maybe we can get you in shape before the EPA comes knocking on your door.

 Boiler tuning increases efficiency